cloudify-cosmo/docs.getcloudify.org/content/developer/blueprints/spec-intrinsic-functions.md

 aliases: /blueprints/spec-intrinsic-functions/
 ---

-`intrinsic_functions` are functions that can be used within blueprints.
+Intrinsic functions are functions that can be used within blueprints.
 Depending on the function, evaluation occurs on deployment creation or in runtime.
 For example, the `get_input` intrinsic function is used to retrieve an input defined within the blueprint.

-intrinsic_functions make blueprints dynamic, enabling the retrieval and setting of data structures in different parts of the blueprint.
+Intrinsic functions make blueprints dynamic, enabling the retrieval and setting of data structures in different parts of the blueprint.

-# get_secret
+# `get_secret`

 `get_secret` is used for referencing `secrets` described in the [secrets]({{< relref "cli/orch_cli/secrets.md" >}}) API. `get_secret` can be used in node properties, [outputs]({{< relref "developer/blueprints/spec-outputs.md" >}}), node/relationship operation inputs, and runtime-properties of node instances.
 The function is evaluated at runtime.